 Overview

 Sun Kim is a Korean artist who has devoted a decade to the subject of the Moon Jar (달항아리/dal-hang-ari), a more or less spherical white porcelain jar that was an emblematic symbol of the 17th and 18th centuries of the Joseon dynasty (1392-1910).
 Today, the Moon Jar is a symbol of the austere virtues of neo-Confucianism imposed by the Joseon dynasty to establish its legitimacy over the previous Buddhist Goryeo dynasty, famous for its green or grey-blue celadons.
 White porcelain, inspired by the Ming, developed a distinct Korean shape, and style.
-There are only 30 Moon Jars from the Joseon dynasty in the
+There are only 30 Moon Jars from the Joseon dynasty in the world.

 The Moon Jar is the physical embodiment of Joseon ideals: propriety, rites, cleanliness, restraint, control of desires and emotions, order, simplicity, modesty, benevolence and acceptance of one's position in life, a form of fulfilment and harmony with nature.